doctrine/dbal/UPGRADE.md

     $stmt->bindValue(1, 1, ParameterType::INTEGER);
     $stmt->fetchAll(FetchMode::COLUMN);

+## BC BREAK: Removed Drizzle support

+The Drizzle project is abandoned and is therefore not supported by Doctrine DBAL anymore.

 ## BC BREAK: Removed dbal:import CLI command

 The `dbal:import` CLI command has been removed since it only worked with PDO-based drivers by relying on a non-documented behavior of the extension, and it was impossible to make it work with other drivers.